Bumblebee (Transformers): Transformers (film series)

-Bumblebee appears as one of the main Autobot characters in the live-action Transformers film series and the protagonist of his own film Bumblebee.
+Bumblebee appears as one of the main Autobot characters in the live-action Transformers film series and the main protagonist of his own film Bumblebee.
 He retains some elements from his Generation 1 design, such as the horn-like pieces in his head, which are articulated in the films.
 Bumblebee was given a different alternate mode from his original G1 incarnation; instead of a Volkswagen Beetle, he transforms into a rally yellow Chevrolet Camaro (the model year of which is upgraded in the first film).
 Director Michael Bay states in the special features of disc two of the first film's DVD release, that the change of Bumblebee's alternate mode was due to the fact that a Volkswagen Beetle reminded him of Herbie.
 Due to a battle injury, he is rendered effectively mute, and communicates through use of selected playback of radio and television signals.
 Though his original voice is restored at the end of the first Transformers film, he communicates solely through his radio in Revenge of the Fallen, Dark of the Moon and Age of Extinction.
-The biography for the Decepticon Hardtop figure states that he and Bumblebee are old rivals, and it was not Megatron who damaged Bumblebee's vocal processor, but a shot from Hardtop's gun.
+The biography for the Decepticon Hardtop figure states that he and Bumblebee are old rivals, and it was neither Megatron or Hartop who damaged Bumblebee's vocal processor in the films, but a shot from Hardtop's gun in the tie-in biography from the toyline.
 This is in almost direct opposition of the film's prequel.
+In the 2018 spin-off of the same name as the Autobot, it was revealed that Blitzwing took Bumblebee's voice.

 Bumblebee is voiced by Mark Ryan in the films, but he mostly speaks with the radio, having had his voice processor damaged (through his actual voice squeaks and whines laboriously throughout the film series).
 He also speaks the quotes from various television shows and movies, in a way similar to Wreck-Gar from the 1986 film and the season three of the G1 cartoon series.
 Screenwriter Roberto Orci explained that he regained his voice through the regenerative laser that Ratchet fires at his neck as they meet, and it eventually works by the end of the film, in which he agreed that this was not made clear.
 Another possibility could be that his voice is healed by AllSpark, but was not mentioned in the film.
 The producers said that they made him as mute, to show that his bond with Sam went beyond words.

 Bay stated in an early interview that Bumblebee stands about 17.5 ft, but the official guide to the Transformers video game says he is 16 ft.

 The vehicles used for Bumblebee, Ironhide, Jazz and Ratchet were put on display by General Motors at the 2007 Detroit River Walk Festival a little over a week before the U.S. release of the film.